HISTORICAL FICTION BOOKS - divided

 Robinet, Harriette.
 Missing from Haymarket Square

-in 1886 experience the Haymarket Riot in response to exploitative working
+Three children in Chicago in 1886 experience the Haymarket Riot in response to exploitative working conditions.

 Sacagawea describes how, at the age of sixteen, she becomes part of the Lewis and Clark Expedition and serves as their interpreter and guide, surviving many dangerous adventures on their trek through the wilderness.